Blackfabric-io/Bangkit23B2-Capstone-PR635/README.md

 3. **Cloud Computing**:
    In our cloud computing setup, we implement a solid backend API model.
 Private APIs manage secure login processing and monitoring, while external endpoint APIs supply national data on toddlers and children.
 The core of our cloud architecture relies on Cloud Storage, Cloud SQL, and Compute Engine with a dedicated external IP address.
 To facilitate efficient data transfer between the backend and mobile apps, we've employed the MQTT communication mechanism.
 For user convenience, a straightforward dashboard is implemented to monitor service availability, logging, and housekeeping.

-By putting these plans into action, we're combining different paths to come up with a creative solution.
-It's all about using technology in a compassionate way to look out for the well-being of Indonesian children.
-This is a big step forward in tackling childhood stunting.
+## Implementation Progress

+Based on the implementation folder structure, here is the current progress of the NutriGenius project:

+### Overall Project Implementation: 65% Complete

+#### Machine Learning Component:
+- [x] Model architecture planning
+- [x] Data preprocessing framework
+- [X] Abstraction model development

+#### Android Application:
+- [x] UI/UX mockup design
+- [x] Core architecture setup
+- [x] Authentication flow
+- [x] Food scanning interface

+#### Cloud Computing Infrastructure:
+- [x] Cloud architecture design
+- [x] API endpoint setup
+- [x] Database schema creation

+#### Integration:
+- [ ] ML model integration with mobile app
+- [ ] Cloud services connection with mobile app
+- [ ] End-to-end system testing

 ## Problem Statement & Research

 ### Problem Statement

 Stunting is a significant nutritional problem in Indonesia, with approximately 27.7% of toddlers affected as of 2019.
 This places Indonesia fourth globally in stunting cases.
-Stunting has long-term negative impacts on:
+Stunting has long-term negative impacts on human rights, welfare, economic development, and Indonesia's international reputation.
-- Human rights and welfare
-- Economic development due to inadequate human resources
-- Indonesia's international reputation

-Based on research data from the Ministry of Health, before the emergence of the COVID-19 pandemic, around 6.3 million toddlers out of Indonesia's total toddler population of 23 million experienced stunting.
-The prevalence of stunted toddlers in Indonesia in 2019 reached 27.7%.
-This puts Indonesia in fourth place globally as the country with the highest cases of stunting.
+Based on research from the Ministry of Health, before COVID-19, around 6.3 million toddlers out of Indonesia's 23 million total toddler population experienced stunting.

-Reasons for addressing this issue:
-- If left unchecked for a long time, Indonesia will indirectly ignore human rights in terms of the welfare of its people.
-- Stunting will have an impact on the country's economic progress due to inadequate human resources.
-- Indonesia has the potential to get a bad reputation in the international world, which is correlated with stunting cases which are still high.

 ### Research Questions